bnb-chain/bnb-chain.github.io/docs/bcfusion/users/swaps.md

 blocks, depending on how many atomic swaps still exist on the blockchain.
 After refund, users should be able to find the assets in their accounts.
 Then users can handle the assets as other BEP2/BEP8 tokens.
-For how to cross transfer them to Binance Smart Chain, please refer to [this tutorial](./assets.md).
+For how to cross transfer them to BNB Smart Chain, please refer to [this tutorial](./assets.md).

 ## After BC Fusion